nuxt-community/google-analytics-module/docs/content/en/options.md

 ---
 title: Options
-description: a list of configuration options for Google Analytics in Nuxt
+description: Learn how to configure the Google Analytics module in Nuxt
 position: 3
 category: Guide
 fullscreen: false